 The Health Professions Building (HPB) was completed in 1996 and houses the Bernard J. Dunn School of Pharmacy, the Division of Nursing and the Division of Respiratory Care.
 The building is modern and is designed to accommodate technologies and learning.
 There are a variety of spaces in the facility that include large auditorium-style classrooms, mid-size classrooms, seminar-style classrooms and learning laboratories.
 A cafeteria serves breakfast and lunch onsite.
 HPB is located on the Winchester Medical Center Campus, which is approximately 20 minutes by car from the main campus.
 HPB is in close proximity to the medical center, where a number of clinical experiences occur for the students.

-As of January 2009, Shenandoah University’s Northern Virginia Campus relocated to a new facility and home.
-Named Scholar Plaza, the facility will continue offering programs in Nursing, Respiratory Care, Business, and Education.
-The new Northern Virginia Campus more than doubles the previous building’s size to more than 20,000 square feet.
+The facility offers programs in Nursing, Respiratory Care, Occupational Therapy, Physical Therapy and Education.
 Facilities include seven classrooms, a 100 seat lecture/activity room, a computer laboratory, a student lounge area, a library study area, 12 staff/faculty offices and three nursing laboratories that contain simulation equipment.
-The campus also includes a conference room and a large kitchen/lunch room.
+The campus also includes a large kitchen and lunch room.

 They’ve been preparing for months, and now the time has finally arrived.
 Shenandoah University’s 2014 Global Citizenship Project (GCP) participants are set to embark on their spring break adventures, slated for Thursday, March 6, through Sunday, March 16.
 In its… Read More